librato/librato-metrics/README.md

     queue.submit

-## Aggregating Metrics
+## Aggregate Measurements

 If you are measuring something very frequently e.g. per-request in a web application (order mS)  you may not want to send each individual measurement, but rather periodically send a single aggregate measurement, spanning multiple seconds or even minutes.
-Use `Aggregate` for this.
+Use an `Aggregator` for this.

-Aggregate up a simple gauge metric named `response_latency`:
+Aggregate a simple gauge metric named `response_latency`:

-    aggregate = Librato::Metrics::Aggregate.new
+    aggregator = Librato::Metrics::Aggregator.new
-    aggregate.add :response_latency => 85.0
+    aggregator.add :response_latency => 85.0
-    aggregate.add :response_latency => 100.5
+    aggregator.add :response_latency => 100.5
-    aggregate.add :response_latency => 150.2
+    aggregator.add :response_latency => 150.2
-    aggregate.add :response_latency => 90.1
+    aggregator.add :response_latency => 90.1
-    aggregate.add :response_latency => 92.0
+    aggregator.add :response_latency => 92.0

-You can optionally set a source during aggregate construction:
+You can specify a source during aggregate construction:

-    aggregate = Librato::Metrics::Aggregate.new(:source => 'foobar')
+    aggregator = Librato::Metrics::Aggregator.new(:source => 'foobar')

-You can aggregate multiple metrics at once.
+You can aggregate multiple metrics at once:

-    aggregate.add :app_latency => 35.2, :db_latency => 120.7
+    aggregator.add :app_latency => 35.2, :db_latency => 120.7

-Save the current aggregated metrics:
+Send the current aggregated metrics to Metrics:

-    aggregate.submit
+    aggregator.submit

 ## Benchmarking

-If you have operations in your application you want to record execution time for, both `Queue` and `Aggregate` support the `#time` method:
+If you have operations in your application you want to record execution time for, both `Queue` and `Aggregator` support the `#time` method:

-    aggregate.time :my_measurement do
+    aggregator.time :my_measurement do
       # do work...
     end

-The difference between the two is that while `Aggregate` submits a single timing measurement spanning all executions, `Queue` submits each timing measurement individually.
+The difference between the two is that `Queue` submits each timing measurement individually, while `Aggregator` submits a single timing measurement spanning all executions.

 If you need extra attributes for a `Queue` timing measurement, simply add them on: